abravalheri/validate-pyproject/docs/dev-guide.rst

 The plugin function will be automatically called with the ``tool_name`` argument as same name as given to the entrypoint (e.g. :samp:`your_plugin({"your-tool"})`).

-Also notice plugins are activated in a specific order, using Python's built-in ``sorted`` function.

 Providing multiple schemas
 --------------------------

-A second system is provided for providing multiple schemas in a single plugin.
+A second system is defined for providing multiple schemas in a single plugin.
 This is useful when a single plugin is responsible for multiple subtables under the ``tool`` table, or if you need to provide multiple schemas for a a single subtable.